bxparks/AceTime/USER_GUIDE.md

 The vast majority of the AceTime library has no dependency to any other external libraries.
-There is an optional dependency to [AceRoutine](https://github.com/bxparks/AceRoutine) if you want to use the `SystemClockSyncCoroutine` class for automatic syncing.
+There is an optional dependency to [AceRoutine](https://github.com/bxparks/AceRoutine) if you want to use the `SystemClockCoroutine` class for automatic syncing.
 (This is recommended but not strictly necessary).
 The `ace_time/hw/CrcEeprom.h` class has a dependency to the [FastCRC](https://github.com/FrankBoesing/FastCRC) library but the `CrcEeprom.h` file is not included in the `AceTime.h` main header file, so you